 To develop these trusting relationships requires me connecting with my students on an emotional level.
 This can be done by listening attentively as they express themselves without judgment or interruption.
 It also involves being aware of nonverbal cues such as posture or facial expressions which could indicate unspoken emotions.
 Additionally, it’s important for me to demonstrate empathy so that the student feels understood.

-Engaging in meaningful conversations while maintaining professional boundaries helps foster a more relaxed atmosphere where open dialogue can occur freely.
+Engaging in meaningful conversations while maintaining counseling for mental well-being helps foster a more relaxed atmosphere where open dialogue can occur freely.
 Engaging in activities together like journal writing or group discussions are great ways to create stronger connections between us.

 By doing this regularly I will get better at recognizing patterns of behavior over time and be able to offer the best possible support when needed: